jonhjelm/docs-and-training/infrastructure_overview/storage.md

 access](tutorials/services/python_imageconverter.md) or take a closer look at the source code of one of the libraries.

-## File and folder representation on the CloudFlow platform
+## File and folder representation on the SemWES platform
-Any file or folder which is accessible via GSS on the CloudFlow platform is identified by a URI of the following form:
+Any file or folder which is accessible via GSS on the SemWES platform is identified by a URI of the following form:
 ```
 <backend>://<location>